-Evergold was incorporated as a privately held mineral exploration company in October 2015 to serve as a vehicle for the acquisition, exploration and development of mineral properties.
-On October 4, 2019, the Company completed an initial public offering ("IPO") for gross proceeds of \$3.45 million and listed its shares on the TSX Venture exchange, where it trades under the ticker 'EVER'.
+Evergold was incorporated as a privately held mineral exploration company on October 30, 2015 to serve as a vehicle for the acquisition, exploration and development of mineral properties.
+On October 4, 2019, the Company completed an initial public offering ("IPO") for gross proceeds of \$3.45 million and listed its shares on the TSX Venture Exchange, where it trades under the ticker 'EVER'.
 The Company's shares also trade in Germany (Frankfurt, Munich, Tradegate) with the unique identifier 'A2PTHZ'.

 On its IPO the Company held four 100%-owned property assets in British Columbia, Canada: Snoball, located in the heart of northwestern B.C.'s so-called "Golden Triangle"; Golden Lion, located to the east of Snoball in similar Stikine terrane rocks, at the north end of the historical Toodoggone camp; Holy Cross, located in central B.C.
-60 kilometres due north of Artemis Gold's Blackwater deposit; and Spanish Lake, located in the Cariboo region of central interior B.C.
+60 kilometres due north of Artemis Gold's Blackwater deposit; and Spanish Lake, located in the Cariboo region of central interior B.C. (collectively, "the original Canadian properties").
 Spanish Lake was allowed to lapse in October 2022, as being non-material to the Company's future prospects.
 Snoball, Golden Lion, and Holy Cross are interpreted as intrusion-related, precious and base metals-enriched epithermal systems.

-All of the Company's Canadian properties were acquired in an all-stock transaction effective April 5, 2016, from vendor C.J.
+All of the Company's original Canadian properties were acquired in an all-stock transaction effective April 5, 2016, from vendor C.J.
 Greig Holdings Ltd. of Penticton, B.C., a company controlled by C.J.
-(Charlie) Greig, who presently serves as the Company's Chief Exploration Officer, and remains a significant shareholder.
+(Charles) Greig, who presently serves as the Company's Chief Exploration Officer, and remains a significant shareholder.
 C.J.
-Greig Holdings Ltd. retains a 0.5% Net Smelter Returns ("NSR") royalty on each of the Company's three Canadian properties.
+Greig Holdings Ltd. retains a 0.5% Net Smelter Returns ("NSR") royalty on each of the remaining three original Canadian properties, i.e. Golden Lion, Snoball and Holy Cross.